ascopes/java-compiler-testing/README.md

-To keep this library simpler and more consistent, as of [!92](https://github.com/ascopes/java-compiler-testing/issues/92), this support has been officially removed due to the overwhelming work it was creating.
+To keep this library simpler and more consistent, as of [!92](https://github.com/ascopes/java-compiler-testing/issues/92), this support was officially removed due to the overwhelming work it was creating.

-If Eclipse fix the issues detailed in the above PR in a future release, supporting ECJ out of the box in this library will be considered for inclusion.
-This may also include support for the AspectJ compiler since this relies on ECJ internally.
+Some architectural changes have been made since this issue was closed which may make ECJ feasible to support again. [!163](https://github.com/ascopes/java-compiler-testing/issues/163) has been opened to track this.

+ECJ support would also enable the potential support of AspectJ, since the AspectJ compiler is built from a fork of ECJ.